Rhineland-Palatinate: Geography

 Rhineland-Palatinate shares international borders with France (Grand Est), Luxembourg (Clervaux, Diekirch, Echternach, Grevenmacher, Remich, and Vianden), and Belgium (Wallonia).
-Within Germany, its neighbours are Baden-Württemberg, Hesse, North Rhine-Westphalia, and the Saarland.
+Within Germany, its neighbors are Baden-Württemberg, Hesse, North Rhine-Westphalia, and the Saarland.
 It is the ninth-largest state by area.
 Rhineland-Palatinate is part of the SaarLorLux euregion.

 With 42% of its area covered by forests, it is the most forested state along with Hesse.
 The state's major rivers are the Rhine, including the UNESCO World Heritage Site Middle Rhine, and the Moselle.
 Several crater lakes of volcanic origin are in the Eifel, the largest of which is the Laacher See.

 Climatically, Rhineland-Palatinate can be divided into two areas:

 The Rhenish Massif with a typically humid continental climate (Dfb).
 Summers here are usually warm with much precipitation and winters tend to be dry and cold.
 Snowfall is a common occasion.

-The deep Valleys of Rhine and Moselle with an oceanic climate (Köppen climate classification: Cfb), very closely bordering a humid subtropical climate (Köppen climate classification: Cfa).
-Summers are hot and moist, while winters are mild.
+The deep valleys of Rhine and Moselle with an oceanic climate (Köppen climate classification: Cfb).
+Summers are hot and moist, while winters are cool.
 Freezing temperatures are rare and snow usually melts within hours.
-The mild climate allows palm trees, fig trees, oleander shrubs, olive trees and other exotic plants to grow in this area.
+The mild climate allows palm trees, fig trees, stone pines, oleander shrubs, olive trees, almond trees and other exotic plants to be grown in this area.

+The forests in this region are home to common pests such as Melolontha hippocastani, that cause damage to the foliage and soil.

 The Rhenish Massif forms roughly the northern half of the state, including the regions Eifel, Moselle Valley, Hunsrück, Westerwald, and parts of the Taunus.
 The Palatinate forms the biggest part of the southern half along with Rhenish Hesse.
 The Nahe Valley separates both parts.